A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: Background and Motivation

+The specific contributions of the present work are: \begin{itemize} \item the introduction and testing of some new initial guesses and iterative solvers; \item the first methods, for both the Euler and shallow water equations, that are provably-convergent for all initial data; these are also proven to yield a physically-admissible state at every iteration (see Section \ref{sec:newton}).
+For the shallow water equations, this is based on a new proven upper bound for the depth (see Section \ref{IG: RR}). \item the most extensive comparison of iterative Riemann solvers to date; \item an updated comparison of the relative computational cost of approximate versus iterative solvers, using typical modern computational hardware (see Section \ref{sec:FV}). \end{itemize}

 The remainder of this work is organized as follows.
-In Section \ref{sec:sw} we discuss the shallow water equations, reviewing the structure of the Riemann solution and many initial guesses and iterative techniques for its solution, including one that is suggested by the recent work \cite{guermond2016fast}.
-We show that Newton's method can be made completely robust for both the shallow water and Euler equations, through a small modification.
+In Section \ref{sec:sw} we discuss the shallow water equations, reviewing the structure of the Riemann solution.
+We review many existing initial guesses and iterative techniques for its solution, and present some new ones.
 A comparison of all of these methods is given in Section \ref{sec:Results SWEs}.
 In Section \ref{sec:Euler} we provide a similar analysis and evaluation of iterative solvers for the Riemann problem for the Euler equations.
-In Section \ref{sec:FV}, we conduct a preliminary comparison of the best approaches found in Sections \ref{sec:sw} and \ref{sec:Euler} with standard approximate Riemann solvers.
-We find that approximate solvers still hold an advantage over iterative solvers in terms of performance, by about a factor of two.
+In Section \ref{sec:FV}, we conduct a preliminary comparison of the best approaches found in Sections \ref{sec:sw} and \ref{sec:Euler} with standard approximate Riemann solvers in finite volume simulations .

 The code used for this work is available in the reproducibility repository \cite{repository}.